 Integrated care addresses not just a teen’s substance use, but the mental illness that co-exists with addiction.
 In response to the need for integrated care, a credential was developed for mental health professionals who also specialize in addiction care.
 A Certified Co-Occurring Disorders Professional (CCDP) has received advanced training in both therapeutic counseling and addiction treatment.

 Teenagers who live with intense mood swings, depression, overwhelming fear, or compulsive behavior need help from supportive, compassionate professionals.
 Mental illness can cause problems with motivation, concentration, and social development.
 The counselors and therapists who work with teens at Muir Wood Adolescent and Family Services are committed to giving these teens the very best chance at developing stable, satisfying lives as adults.

-Muir Wood Adolescent and Family Services is an integrated treatment facility dedicated exclusively to the needs of teens between the ages of 12 and 17.
+Muir Wood is an integrated treatment facility dedicated exclusively to the needs of teens between the ages of 12 and 17.
 We emphasize integrated care, neuropsychological testing, and family counseling to help our clients succeed in the recovery process.
-If you’re faced with the difficult task of finding the best integrated treatment program for your son or daughter, call our central intake number at 877-786-0870 or contact us through our digital form at any time.
+If you’re faced with the difficult task of finding the best integrated treatment program for your son or daughter, call our central intake number at the top of this page or contact us through our contact form at any time.
 We’re here to help you and your teen build a bright, positive future.